-Regina Hansen and Davida Pines honored by Dean Linda Wells
+Regina Hansen and Davida Pines Receive Teaching and Service Awards

-At the annual faculty and staff wine and cheese party to start the new academic year, Dean Linda Wells asked the chairs introduce new faculty and then announced two teaching and service awards.
+At the annual faculty and staff wine and cheese party to start the new academic year, Dean Linda Wells awarded the Sensel and Richter awards to Regina Hasen and Davida Pines.

-In addition to her extraordinary teaching and service last year, Regina also edited a collection of essays.
-The collection is entitled Roman Catholicism in Fantastic Film: Essays on Belief, Spectacle, Ritual and Imagery, and includes her own essay, “Mad Drunken Exorcists: The Decline of the Hero Priest.”
+Regina Hansen received the Dr. Ismail Seda Sensel award.
+Hansen received outstanding teaching evaluations for her work in Rhetoric 101/102 and is also known for her exemplary service to the College, her committee work, and particularly her contributions to the production of the CGS literary magazine.
+In addition to her extraordinary teaching and service last year, Regina also edited a collection of essays, entitled Roman Catholicism in Fantastic Film: Essays on Belief, Spectacle, Ritual and Imagery.
 The collection explores the relationship between Roman Catholicism and the films of the fantastic (fantasy, horror, science fiction, and the supernatural).
-For her contributions to all that is CGS—teaching, scholarship, and servic, Regina Hansen is richly deserving of the Ismail Sensel Award for 2010-2011.

 Wells said of Hansen, “She is perceived as a caring, patient teacher who guides her students effectively while at the same time letting them have some room to roam and test their own insights. … Many [students] found ways to say that they see the world with a keener eye after having worked for a year with Regina on their powers of observation, analysis, and research.”
 CGS established the Dr. Ismail Seda Sensel Fund to ensure that dedicated professors receive the public recognition they deserve for their service and commitment to the college and its students.